TOK ENDGAME:

 — Conclusion

 Cleverly and succinctly summarize and integrate your findings for each stated Area of Knowledge.
 Deliberately contrive to use the prompt’s key terms in what you write.
-You only have 1600 words.
+You only had 1600 words.
 The end of your conclusion is where the story will stop this time, Try to end on an intriguing, open-ended aspect of the stated prompt that points to further exploration.

 — Citations

 Keep track of your sources as you go.
-You will need formal citations for all non trivial factual assertions, news items, artworks etc. Like in your Extended Essay: carefully standardize your format.
+You will need formal citations for all non-trivial factual assertions, news items, artworks etc. Like in your Extended Essay, carefully standardize your format.
 Here is an example of formal citation of an online source:

 Ewen Callaway (2022) Oldest-ever DNA shows mastodons roamed Greenland 2 million years ago.
 Nature.
 News article: December 7, 2022 https://www.nature.com/articles/d41586-022-04377-x (Date accessed: December 8, 2022)